Skip to content

 Understanding dspy.ToolCalls

-The dspy.ToolCalls type represents the output from a model that can make tool calls:
+The dspy.ToolCalls type represents the output from a model that can make tool calls.
+Each individual tool call can be executed using the execute method:

 # After getting a response with tool calls